bruceravel/demeter/documentation/Athena/analysis/lcf.rst

     necessary to find a suitable level of noise for your test.
 For fits to |chi| (k), note that the noise is added to the data **before** k-weighting.
-You can examine the level of noise relative to your data before fitting by using the :quoted:`Plot data and sum` from the actions list.
+You can examine the level of noise relative to your data before fitting by using the :kbd:`Plot data and sum,light` button from the actions list.
 **Adding a linear term to the fit**
     A line with a variable slope and offset can be added to a fit.
 The